wbamberg/idl-reference/docs/nsICacheEntryDescriptor.md

 If opening an output stream to existing cached data, the data will be
 truncated to the specified offset.

-@param offset
-       write starting from this offset into the cached data.  an offset
-       beyond the end of the stream has undefined consequences.

-@return blocking, unbuffered output stream.

 #### Parameters ####